-Criminal Law Workshop
+Criminal Law for Paralegals

 With this workshop you’ve begun what we hope will be a fun, stimulating, and thought-provoking journey into the world of criminal justice.
 In this workshop, you will learn all the basics about crime, law enforcement, the court system, corrections, and other special issues like justice for juveniles, homeland security, and cyber crime.
 Knowledge of these basics will get you well on your way for a great future in criminal justice.